 A couple of days or should I say nights later the two owls showed up having this very gentle yet chatty conversation outside my bedroom window in a tree.
 They reminded me of my inspiration and to keep exploring the unknown and the magic of life, which I often say about flowers.
 The beauty those blossoms can present from such a tiny little seed is truly magical indeed.
 These two owls for me also represent winds of change and always listening to my intuition and the ability to see what others do not see.

 Finally, a couple of nights later the coyote brought his message, stopping to howl what felt like in between the 2 spots of the other animals and closer to the house.
 The coyote reminded me to keep things simple when possible and to be open to possibilities.
 Don’t take things too seriously, keep the humor and bring more balance between wisdom and playfulness.

-I know for some this post may be a bit ‘out there’ but I think when one takes the time to really ‘listen’ for the answers and guidance we seek they are presented to us in the best attention-getting ways as possible.
+I know for some this post may be a bit ‘out there but I think when one takes the time to really ‘listen’ for the answers and guidance we seek they are presented to us in the best attention-getting ways possible.
 My takeaway from these encounters is to not beat myself up too much and keep things simple and playful with a little humor thrown in.
-Continue to be wise, determined, strong, cautious and always follow my intuition, create from the heart and always no matter what stay true to myself.
+Continue to be wise, determined, strong, and cautious, and always follow my intuition, create from the heart, and always no matter what stay true to myself.

 This original art piece is 18×24 mixed media on Canson Mixed Media paper.
 I used watercolor, ink, and Prismacolor Colored pencils.